hydroper-jet/lang/spec/1.0/source/src/jetdoc.md

 ## Future supported tags

-The `@copy` and `@inheritDoc` tags are planned for the future in JetDoc, which involve copying a JetDoc comment from another definition respectively.
+The **@copy** and **@inheritDoc** tags are planned for a future version of JetDoc, which involve copying a JetDoc comment from another definition respectively.
 This requires the JetDoc compiler to update anchor links to point to the right location.

-`@copy` is planned to allow using a `#x` fragment to refer to instance properties and methods.
+**@copy** is planned to allow using a **\#x** fragment to refer to instance properties and methods.

 ## Configuration file

-The optional `jetdoc.json` file, located at the root directory of the JetPM package allows attaching assets and sections to the documentation.
+The optional **jetdoc.json** file, located at the directory of a JetDependencies package allows attaching assets and sections to the documentation.
+The **jetdoc.json** file contains descriptions encoded as a JSON object.

-The following JSON demonstrates an example `jetdoc.json` file:
+The following is an example of a **jetdoc.json** file:

 ```json
 {